dmijatovic/dv4all-wcp/components/src/select/README.md

 This web components extends generic HTMLElement.
 It has shadowRoot.
 In the shadowRoot default button element is styled.
 There is no slot support, all data is passed using attributes.

 Note!
-The list of options is comma separated string, eg "Option 1, Option 2 ...".
-Missing option is ONE value used as starting selected value.
-This value returns -1 value in onChange event.
+The list of options supports comma separated string, eg "Option 1, Option 2 ..."
+OR an array of values, eg ['Option 1','Option 2', ...].
+Missing option prop is the value used as starting/default value.
+This value returns the value -1 in onChange event.

 ## Usage